arabcoders/watchstate/README.md

 $ docker exec -ti watchstate console state:import -v
 ```

-This command will pull your play state from all your backends compare them.
-To selectively import specific backends use
+This command will pull your play state from all your backends.
+To import from specific backends use
 the `[-s, --servers-filter]` flag which accept comma seperated list of backend names.
 For example,

 ```bash